What is LibQUAL?

 Who is included?

 All faculty, graduate students, and university central staff will receive an email invitation and reminders to take the survey.
-A random sample of the undergraduate students will receive the survey invitation and reminders.

 How long does it take to complete survey?